antorguez95/synthetic_data_generation_framework/README.md

 ## Generated results

 As previously outilined, due to their particularities, each database has its own script.
-The execution of each of them will generate am `EDA` and `results` folders that contain the initial Exploratory Data Analysis (EDA) and the results after data augmentation, respectively.
+The execution of each of them will generate am `EDA` and `results` folders that contain the initial EDA and the results after data augmentation, respectively.
 Results are stored as figures, as `.pkl` files and/or as `.txt` files containing the numerical values of the metrics analysed.
 Please, refer to ######PAPER###### for further information regarding the studied metrics and obtained results.

 ## Learn more